ibm-cloud-docs/FileStorage/managing-file-storage.md

 There you can see the list of hosts, which are currently authorized to access the volume.

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.filestorage_short}} volume from the SLCLI
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.filestorage_short}} volume from the CLI
 {: #viewhostCLI}
 {: help}
 {: support}